 Preparation: You need two relatively sharp points to balance the plane on.
 Sharp #2 pencils work well.
 Sharp X-acto blades are better!
 To prevent the points from puncturing the underside of the wing, you need to reinforce the covering at the intended CG point.
 Small strips of masking tape work well for #2 pencils.

-For X-acto blades you will need thin pieces of aluminum (one penny per side works well in a pinch).
+For X-acto blades. you will need thin pieces of aluminum taped at the CG (one penny per side also works well in a pinch).

-Place the small strips of tape (or tape the pennies) over the location of the CG, under the wing, and mark the desired CG position on them with a permanent marker by measuring back from the leading edge (1-13/16" remember?!).
+Place the small strips of tape (or tape the pennies) over the location of the CG, under the wing, and mark the desired CG position on them with a permanent marker by measuring back from the leading edge (1-3/8'') is a good start).